-Join Garrick Chow for an in-depth discussion in this video Home Sharing, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Home Sharing, part of Learning iTunes 12.

 - Now let's take a look at a sharing…feature called Home Sharing.…Home Sharing is a little different than the network sharing…feature we looked at in the previous movie,…which is again where you access other iTunes libraries…on your network from this menu up here.…With regular network sharing,…you can listen to and watch the music and video content…from other iTunes libraries on your network,…but you can't copy those files onto your own computer.…Home Sharing is similar in that you can still share…the content from other computers on your network,…but Home Sharing does allow you to copy music, videos,…and other content from the other computer to your own.…Now the catch is that you can only do this…on up to five computers on your network,…and you must turn on Home Sharing using…the same Apple ID account on each computer.…